KanchanKR/Planner-AI/README.md

 ## 📋 How to Use

 **Login:**
--Open the application and log in using the demo credentials:
+- Open the application and log in using the demo credentials:
--Email: demouser
+- Email: demouser
--Password: demopass
+- Password: demopass

 **Enter Lesson Details:**
--Fill in the details for the lesson plan (Topic, Grade Level, etc.).
+- Fill in the details for the lesson plan (Topic, Grade Level, etc.).

 **Generate Lesson Plan:**
--Click on the "Generate Lesson Plan" button to fetch AI-generated content from the Google Gemini API.
+- Click on the "Generate Lesson Plan" button to fetch AI-generated content from the Google Gemini API.

 **Edit & Format:**
--Use the editor to manually adjust the lesson content.
+- Use the editor to manually adjust the lesson content.
 You can make modifications using text fields, accordions, and drag-and-drop features.

 **Download as PDF:**
--Once satisfied with the lesson plan, click "Download as PDF" to save the lesson plan to your device.
+- Once satisfied with the lesson plan, click "Download as PDF" to save the lesson plan to your device.

 **Dark Mode:**
 -Use the dark mode toggle to switch between light and dark themes.